Chinory/pargv-lite/README.md

 ### Module Option

 Setting a module option means to use its `def` as `options` to parse subsequent `argv` , and take the parsed `opts` as the value of this option.
-This provides a explicit way to access submodules with their own option namespace from anywhere.
+This provides a explicit way to enter submodules with their own option namespace from anywhere.
 Module option can't be reset, that guarantees a single module path, which can be obtained this way:

 ```javascript
 const modulePath = []